KDHT (FM): KDHT (2021–present)

-On July 2, 2021, morning hosts David ‘Deuce’ Jacobson, Nina Blanco, and Robert ‘Dubz’ Trigilio were released from the station.
+On July 2, 2021, morning hosts David 'Deuce' Jacobson, Nina Blanco, and Robert 'Dubz' Trigilio were released from the station.
 This, combined with the recent registration of new web domains by iHeart as early as mid-May, suggested KPTT would undergo a significant overhaul of its format, as the station dropped to 19th place with a 2.0 share in the May 2021 Nielsen Audio ratings for the market.
 Shortly before Midnight on July 14, after playing "Only Human" by The Jonas Brothers, KPTT began stunting, playing only music by Britney Spears as "Free Britney Radio", as the stunt took place during her ongoing conservatorship court dispute, the next hearing which would take place that afternoon.
 KPTT also promoted a change to take place the following day at noon.
 At the promised time, KPTT relaunched their Top 40/CHR format as "Hits 95.7".
-The new format jabbed KQKS and KALC upon launch, as "Hits 95.7" would be a flanker between the two stations.
-The first song on "Hits" was "Good 4 U" by Olivia Rodrigo.
+The new format jabbed KQKS and KALC upon launch, as "Hits 95.7" would be positioned between the two stations.
+The first song after the relaunch was "Good 4 U" by Olivia Rodrigo.

 In August 2021, KPTT became the Denver affiliate of the nationally syndicated "The Jubal Show", hosted by Jubal Fresh and co-hosts Alex Fresh and 'English' Evan Omelia, based at Seattle sister station KBKS.

-On March 14, 2022, KPTT changed its callsign to KDHT; aside from adjusting to match the new branding, it also returned a heritage callsign to the area, as it had previously been used on 92.5 FM from 1989 to 1993, and on 107.1 FM from 2009 to 2014.
+On March 14, 2022, KPTT changed its callsign to KDHT; aside from adjusting to match the "Hot" branding, it also returned a heritage callsign to the area, as it had previously been used on 92.5 FM from 1989 to 1993, and on 107.1 FM from 2009 to 2014.